mbwhite/documents/Hyperledger-Composer/722-SystemACLs.md

 Actions that are required - create read update delete

-Where are they stored?
+##Where are they stored?

-Separate file- permissions around this needed.
+Separate file- permissions around this neede who can do what and update etc

-User hierachy
+##User hierachy

 Admin        - can do everthing but deploy a network - PeerAdmin Editor       - can access all the resources but can't modify the system acls Creator      - can access submit transactions to create resources Subscriber   - can see the data but not modify it

+##System 'resources'

+Registries (particiaptn, asset, transaction, identitiy) Resources - too high level maybe?
+BusinessNetworks themselves
+Queries
+Transactions
+ACLs

+## Random notes
+- Default registires - bna creation will require registry access

+create some docs based on the engine objects